Mohamed bin Zayed Al Nahyan: Religion and foreign relations

+Over the course of the last years, the UAE has seen the rise of the Indian population and Hindu advocacy.
+The government has allowed the building of several privately-funded Hindu temples and the screening of the film The Kashmir Files.

 Domestic policy

 Authoritarianism

 Political scientists have characterized Mohamed bin Zayed as the strongman leader of an authoritarian regime, as there are no free and fair elections, political and civil rights are limited, free speech is restricted, and there are no free and independent media.
 According to the human rights organizations Amnesty International and Human Rights Watch, the UAE practices torture, arbitrary detention, and forced disappearance of citizens and residents.

-Political scientist Christopher Davidson has characterized Mohamed's tenure as de facto UAE leader as entailing a "a marked and rapid intensification of autocratic-authoritarianism."
+Political scientist Christopher Davidson has characterized Mohamed's tenure as de facto UAE leader as entailing "a marked and rapid intensification of autocratic-authoritarianism."
 Democracy indicators show "recent and substantial efforts to tighten up almost all remaining political and civic freedoms."
 According to Andreas Krieg, Mohamed's political ideology holds that strongman authoritarianism is the optimal governance system for the UAE.
 Krieg writes:

 "MbZ envisaged the creation of a new Middle Eastern state...
 Statecraft would be the prerogative of the autocratic, centralized ruler whose transactional relationship with his subordinates was supposed to be governed by both means of accommodation and repression.
-The ideal strongman, from MbZ’s point of view, was in control of the security sector, both military and law enforcement, and governed over a society emancipated from religious conservatism and empowered by capitalist market structures...
-Abu Dhabi’s paranoia over political dissidence was further fuelled by the developments of the Arab Spring to which MbZ internally reacted by further curtailing the freedom of speech, thought and assembly in the country...
-MbZ’s fierce state has moved against any civil society activism in the country outside state control."
+The ideal strongman, from MbZ's point of view, was in control of the security sector, both military and law enforcement, and governed over a society emancipated from religious conservatism and empowered by capitalist market structures...
+Abu Dhabi's paranoia over political dissidence was further fueled by the developments of the Arab Spring to which MbZ internally reacted by further curtailing the freedom of speech, thought and assembly in the country...
+MbZ's fierce state has moved against any civil society activism in the country outside state control."

 Economic policy

-Scholars have characterized the UAE under Mohamed bin Zayed's regime as a rentier state.
+Scholars have also characterized the UAE under Mohamed bin Zayed's regime as a rentier state.

-He heads the Abu Dhabi Council for Economic Development (ADCED), and is the Deputy Chairman of the Abu Dhabi Investment Authority (ADIA).
-He is the chairman of the Mubadala Development Company (an Emirati state-owned holding company that can be characterized as a sovereign wealth fund) and the Chairman of the Abu Dhabi Investment Authority (the Sovereign wealth fund of Abu Dhabi).
-He is the head of the Tawazun Economic Council, formerly known as UAE offsets programme bureau established in 1992 and is the head of the Abu Dhabi Department of Education and Knowledge which was established in 2005.
+He previously served as the head of Abu Dhabi Council for Economic Development (ADCED), Abu Dhabi Investment Authority (ADIA), Mubadala Development Company, Tawazun Economic Council, and Abu Dhabi Department of Education and Knowledge.

-According to The Intercept and referencing the hacked emails of Yousef Al Otiaba, an American citizen Khaled Hassen received a $10 million in 2013 for an alleged torture settlement after a lawsuit presented in the federal court in Los Angeles against three senior Abu Dhabi royals, including Mohamed bin Zayed.
+According to The Intercept and referencing the hacked emails of Yousef Al Otiaba, an American citizen Khaled Hassen received $10 million in 2013 for an alleged torture settlement after a lawsuit presented in the federal court in Los Angeles against three senior Abu Dhabi royals, including Mohamed bin Zayed.

-In June 2018, Mohamed approved a 3-year 50 billion AED stimulus package.
+In June 2018, Mohamed approved a three-year AED 50 billion economic stimulus package.
 He also commissioned a review of building regulations in an effort to galvanize urban development.

-Mohamed is Chairman of the Supreme Petroleum Council of Abu Dhabi National Oil Company.
-The council is the primary governing body of Abu Dhabi's hydrocarbon resources.
+Mohamed is chairman of the Supreme Council for Financial and Economic Affairs.
+The council is the primary governing body of Abu Dhabi's financial, investment, economic, petroleum and natural resources affairs.
+He also chairs the Abu Dhabi National Oil Company.